FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 ~~~~~~~~~~~~

 To support :doc:`user context hashing <user-context>` you need to register the
-``UserContextSubscriber``.
+``UserContextListener``.
 The user context is then automatically recognized
 based on session cookies or authorization headers.
 If the default settings are
 right for you, you don't need to do anything more.
 You can customize a number of
 options through the constructor: